F5Networks/terraform-provider-bigip/docs/userguide/awaf-integration/awaf-migrate.rst

 .. seealso:: https://github.com/fchmainy/awaf_tf_docs/tree/main/3.migrate

 This lab is a variant of the previous one.
-It takes a manually managed Advanced WAF Policy from an existing BIG-IP and migrates it to a different BIG-IP through Terraform resources.
+It takes a manually managed F5 BIG-IP Advanced WAF Policy from an existing F5 BIG-IP and migrates it to a different BIG-IP through Terraform resources.

 You can meet this scenario in multiple use-cases: